Frequently Asked Questions

 - What does the program look for in applicants?

 Above all, we look for candidates who demonstrate a true passion for ophthalmology and who show the potential to become leaders in the field.
 There are no absolute requirements beyond what the CAS lists.
 We do not have minimum cut-off scores for USMLE or ECFMG examinations.
-We do not discriminate on the basis of age, race, gender, sexual orientation, nationality, or year of graduation from medical school.
+Each application is carefully reviewed by multiple members of our selection committee.
+We do not discriminate on the basis of age, race, gender, sexual orientation, nationality or year of graduation from medical school.
 In general, however, applicants selected for an interview will have all or most of the following:

 1. Excellent board scores.

 3. Selection to AOA (if available) at the applicant’s medical school.